-JCDecaux, the largest outdoor advertising company in the world, was the foundation of self-service bike rental scheme that offers thousands of bicycles across many European nations today, including Paris, Brussels, Dublin, Luxembourg, Vienna, and Valencia.
+JCDecaux, the largest outdoor advertising company in the world, was the foundation of many self-service bike rental schemes that offer thousands of bicycles across many European nations today, including Paris, Brussels, Dublin, Luxembourg, Vienna, and Valencia.

-As many cities around Europe are preparing to ban production of gasoline and diesel vehicles in the near future, a big rise in the usage of electric vehicles seems inevitable.
+As European countries prepare to ban production of gasoline and diesel vehicles in the near future, a rise in the usage of electric vehicles seems inevitable.
 Already, around 12.6M cars in Europe are being or will be affected by restrictions on fossil fuel cars, according to Berylls.

-In addition, many US-based companies have been flocking to the European market this year, including Lime, Bird, and Uber.
+In addition, many US-based companies have flocked to the European market as well, including Lime and Bird.

 Bird started its Europe launch in Paris in late 2018 and quickly became popular, with over 50,000 rides after only 2 months.
 In January 2020, Bird acquired German rival Circ.
 Its scooters can be found operating across Portugal, Belgium, the UK, France, Austria, Spain, and Switzerland, though have also largely been pulled due to the coronavirus crisis.

-In the past few years, investors have taken note of the huge opportunity e-scooters present in Europe, where cities have denser populations and far more bike lanes than most American cities.
-Money has been pouring into European-based companies in an effort to fight off the growing competition of US-based companies swooping into the market.
+In the past few years, investors have taken note of the opportunity e-scooters present in Europe, where cities have denser populations and far more bike lanes than most American cities.
+European-based companies have attracted funding in an effort to compete against the US-based companies swooping into the market.

-Electric scooter company VOI Technology has raised more than $80M in its fundraising rounds to date since its August 2018 launch.
+Electric scooter company Voi Technology has raised more than $160M in its fundraising rounds to date since its August 2018 launch.
 The Swedish startup has secured investments from venture funds such as Balderton Capital, Vostok New Ventures, Project A, and Creandum.